bmcclure/ha-chore-helper/README.md

 This component allows you to set up and manage all of your recurring household chores in a flexible way using Home Assistant helpers.

-Chore Helper is in its infancy and might not work well for your use case.
-But it desperately wants to, so let me know how you'd like to use it!
+Chore Helper is in its infancy and might not work well for your use case yet.
+Let me know how it could be improved!

 **This component will set up the following platforms.**